I hate my job.~Evander Hunter

 He grins, blood coating his teeth and a crazy gleam in his dark eyes.

 My vision goes white, my body responding faster than my nerves.
-Then the agony of it sets in, and my eyes feel like they are about to pop.
+Then the agony sets in, and my eyes feel like they are about to pop.
 Blood drains down my throat, choking me.

 “Jesus!”
 Jeph hisses, squatting down in front of me and grabbing my face.
 He tilts it from side to side as he examines the damage.
 It must be bad if he’s stopping.
 This is far from the worst injury he’s ever given me.